-The group has established anti bribery and fraud policies which are reviewed periodically.
+The group has established anti-bribery and fraud policies which are reviewed periodically.
 The main emphasis of the fraud policy is on fraud prevention, achieved through risk assessment, process design informed by awareness of fraud risk, and by keeping staff alert to risks.
 The Audit Committee has a standing agenda item relating to regulatory and/or compliance issues so they can be highlighted and raised as appropriate.
 There is regular reporting of fraud and irregularities at the Audit Committee.
+During the year mandatory anti-bribery and fraud training was implemented for INTO group employees.

-The Audit committee also receives and evaluates any recommendations from the external auditors in relation to controls.
-As a result of these recommendations a consolidation system was implemented in FY22 due to the groups increasing complexity.
-The external auditors have not identified any significant deficiencies in internal control during the course of their audit work for the year ended 31 July 2022
+The Audit Committee also receives and evaluates any recommendations from the external auditors in relation to controls.
+The external auditors have not identified any significant deficiencies in internal control during the course of their audit work for the year ended 31 July 2023.